cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 ### General Design

 An interchain liquidity pool comprises of two single-asset liquidity pools on separate chains, and maintains synced pool states on both chains.
-Pool state changes on one chain will update its corresponding pool state on the other chain through the IBC packet relay mechanism, which occurs during a deposit, withdrawal or swap.
+Pool state changes on one chain will update its corresponding pool state on the other chain through IBC packet relays, which occurs during a deposit, withdrawal or swap.

 The pool states can become temporarily unsynced due to packet relay flight-time.
 To avoid unnecessary price abritrage, each chain can only execute sell orders of the token held by its single-asset liquidity pool.